Vital Farms (VITL)

 Cal-Maine Foods (NASDAQ:CALM) is a publicly-traded competitor and dominant player in the egg industry.
 Private competitors include Rose Acre Farms Hillandale Farms, but Cal-Maine’s scale and market share are unique.

-As you can see below, Vital Farms grew its sales at an incredible 30.5% compounded annual growth rate over the last three years as consumers bought more of its products.
+As you can see below, Vital Farms grew its sales at an exceptional 29.3% compounded annual growth rate over the last three years as consumers bought more of its products.

-This quarter, Vital Farms grew its revenue by 9.6% year on year, and its $162.2 million of revenue was in line with Wall Street’s estimates.
+This quarter, Vital Farms reported wonderful year-on-year revenue growth of 37.2%, and its $198.9 million of revenue exceeded Wall Street’s estimates by 3.7%.

-Looking ahead, sell-side analysts expect revenue to grow 25% over the next 12 months, a deceleration versus the last three years.
-Still, this projection is noteworthy and indicates the market is forecasting success for its products.
+Looking ahead, sell-side analysts expect revenue to grow 26.1% over the next 12 months, a deceleration versus the last three years.
+Still, this projection is commendable and indicates the market is forecasting success for its products.

 6. Gross Margin & Pricing Power

 Vital Farms has good unit economics for a consumer staples company, giving it the opportunity to invest in areas such as marketing and talent to stay competitive.
-As you can see below, it averaged an impressive 36.8% gross margin over the last two years.
-Said differently, Vital Farms paid its suppliers $63.24 for every $100 in revenue.
+As you can see below, it averaged an impressive 37.6% gross margin over the last two years.
+That means for every $100 in revenue, $62.39 went towards paying for raw materials, production of goods, transportation, and distribution.

 7. Operating Margin